 Risk management and active internal control are mainstays of the responsible operation of a fund management company.
-The board confirmed the company's risk policy at the end of 2023.
+The board of directors confirmed the company's risk policy in mid-2024.
 The risk policy states:

 "Risk in the company's operations shall be identified, quantified, measured and monitored according to the criteria established in the business at any given time.
 The risk appetite of the board of directors of Stefnir shall be communicated to the employees and be integral the process of informed decision-making at the company."